Brazil's Lula picks Amazon defender for environment minister | Headlines

 But Lula and Silva fell out as he began catering to farmers during his second term and Silva resigned in 2008.

-"Brazil will return to the protagonist role it previously had when it comes to climate, to biodiversity," Silva told reporters at the summit.
+"Brazil will return to the protagonist role it previously had when it comes to climate, to biodiversity," Silva told reporters during her own appearance at the U.N. summit.

-That would be a sharp turnabout from Bolsonaro, who pushed for development in the Amazon and whose environment minister resigned after national police began investigating whether he was aiding the export of illegally cut timber.
+This would be a sharp turnabout from the policies of the outgoing president, Jair Bolsonaro, who pushed for development in the Amazon and whose environment minister resigned after national police began investigating whether he was aiding the export of illegally cut timber.

 Bolsonaro froze the creation of protected areas, weakened environmental agencies and placed forest management under control of the agriculture ministry.
 He also championed agribusiness, which opposes the creation of protected areas such as Indigenous territories and pushes for the legalisation of land grabbing.
 Deforestation in Brazil's Amazon reached a 15-year high in the year ending in July 2021, though the devastation slowed somewhat in the following 12 months.

-In Egypt, Lula said his administration would prosecute all crimes in the forest, from illegal logging to mining.
+In Egypt, Lula committed to prosecuting all crimes in the forest, from illegal logging to mining.
 He also said he would press rich countries to make good on promises to help developing nations adapt to climate change.
 And he pledged to work with other nations home to large tropical forests — the Congo and Indonesia — in what could be coordinated negotiating positions on forest management and biodiversity protection.

 As environment minister, Silva would be charged with carrying out much of that agenda.

-Two lawmakers allied with Lula who come from the nation's agriculture sector told The Associated Press they disagree with Silva's nomination given the conflict of her prior tenure.
+Two lawmakers allied with Lula who come from the nation's agriculture sector told The Associated Press before the announcements they disagree with Silva's nomination given the conflict of her prior tenure.
 They spoke on condition of anonymity due to fear of reprisals.

 Others were more hopeful.
 Neri Geller, a lawmaker of the agribusiness caucus who acted as a bridge to Lula during the campaign, said things had changed since Silva's departure in 2008.